vaoan/movie-rating/README.md

 ### Go API
 1. Wait for the docker container to start up.
 You can view Docker on the left of your codespace
-   - If you do not see the docker whale, naigate to the boxes on the left and install the docker extension
+   - If you do not see the docker whale, navigate to the boxes on the left and install the docker extension

    ![img_4.png](img_4.png)
    ![img_5.png](img_5.png)